 8 – Dog Coat and Skin Conditioner

-If you have a dog with dry, itchy skin, I recommend taking a look at your dog's diet, adding Omega-3 fatty acids (sardines, salmon, or fish oil ) to meals along with a digestive supplement.
+If you have a dog with dry, itchy skin, I recommend looking at your dog's diet, adding Omega-3 fatty acids (sardines, salmon, or fish oil ) to meals and a digestive supplement.
 And you can use this easy essential oils recipe:

-Mix the ingredients together in a measuring cup or bowl, then pour them into a glass dropper bottle or rollerball bottle.
-This is another option for dry paws, and I use it to soothe dry skin on the tummy.
+Mix the ingredients in a measuring cup or bowl, then pour them into a glass dropper bottle or rollerball bottle.
+This is another option for dry paws; I use it to soothe dry skin on the tummy.

 9 – Soothe a Dog's Muscle Aches